huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Your mental and physical health above all.
 You can only enjoy your life if you are healthy.
 The healthier you are, the more enjoyable money is.
 Do your best to control the releases of your dopamine and insulin as much as you can.
 Delay gratification.
 No bad habits.

 Accept everything.
 Judge nothing.
 Find beauty in everything.
+Don't keep score.

 Happiness comes from being grateful for what you already have.
 Being upset over what you don't have is to waste what you do have.
 Never let the things you want make you forget the things you already have.
 You have to want what you already have.
 [Remember that what you now have was once among the things you only hoped for.](https://www.goodreads.com/quotes/169009-do-not-spoil-what-you-have-by-desiring-what-you)

 [If you look at what you have in life, you'll always have more.
 If you look at what you don't have in life, you'll never have enough.](https://www.goodreads.com/quotes/10179235-if-you-look-at-what-you-have-in-life-you-ll) [Don’t let the pursuit of more stop you from enjoying what you already have.](https://aliabdaal.com/newsletter/30-lessons-for-my-30s/) [Never let the quest for more distract you from the beauty of enough.](https://x.com/SahilBloom/status/1607057493762658306?lang=en) Enough is enough.
-Moderation/Harmony is key.
+Moderation and harmony is key.
+Everything in balance.
 You are already as perfect as you are now.

 [If you’re going to pursue “more”, remember to keep your life balanced, especially in terms of your health and relationships.](https://aliabdaal.com/newsletter/30-lessons-for-my-30s/)